A.R.T.S. Teaching Artists

 Rosemary McNeely has been with A.R.T.S.
 2005 teaching at Dunbar and Prestwood elementary schools, The Presentation School, and more recently, at Woodland Star Charter School.
 “I like to work in every medium possible to show students that creativity is easily at their fingertips.”
 Rosemary holds a BFA in sculpture and painting from Massachusetts Collage of Art and also studied ceramics at Philadelphia College of Art.
 “I want to show students that their creativity is like a muscle and when exercised, they can surprise themselves, learning that art happens easily when you give it a chance.”

 Jill Sabel Valavanis has been involved with the A.R.T.S. program since 2011.
 “I love the program because it allows the students to focus on a theme for several meetings, getting immersed in visual art for an extended period of time.
 It's also a great opportunity for the kids to create something that is exhibited in a real art museum.
 When they are adults I hope that they will be more likely to visit art museums and galleries, or perhaps consider a career in the arts.”
-Valavanis holds an MFA in Integrated Three-Dimensional Media from California State University, Long Beach.
+Jill holds an M.F.A. in Integrated Three-Dimensional Media from California State University, Long Beach.
 She works with both fiber and metal to create sculptural objects.